 Tortilla – we can say it is the Spanish omelet.
 This omelet with potatoes, eggs, and onions is served cold.
 They say it is even tastier when served chilled.
 You can eat tortillas both for breakfast and for other meal times.

-Empanada is a dish belonging to the Galicia region, having meat, fish, apples, currants, and other types, similar to our gutab.
-Usually, they are served before the main dishes at the restaurants.
+Empanada is a dish belonging to the Galicia region, having meat, fish, apples, currants, and other types.
+Usually, they are served before the main meals at the restaurants.

 Gazpacho – This dish, which is a cold soup of Spanish cuisine, is more prevalent in Andalusia.
 There are two types of Gazpacho.
 One is red Gazpacho, which consists of tomatoes, onions, red peppers, cucumbers, garlic, olive oil, fried bread, salt, and vinegar.
 The other is a white gazpacho called Ajo Blanco.
 The white Gazpacho is made with fried bread, garlic, olive oil, crushed almonds, and vinegar.
 Both are prepared without cooking, crushed with a blender.
 There are served in two ways, either in the bowl or in the cup.
 When ordering, the waiter may ask how would you like it to be served.
 It is up to you.
 There is also a Salmorejo soup, which is served cold same as Gazpacho.
 The only difference from the Gazpacho is the chopped eggs or hams, which are added while serving.
 Salmorejo belongs to the Cordoba region.